-Supportive Needs Housing
+What is Supportive Needs Housing?

-Triple C has developed Promise House, a 2-story, 10-unit building, that will provide housing to recently homeless individuals and provide them with support services to prevent a reoccurrence of their homelessness.
-Pursuant to the county’s Plan to End Homelessness in 10 Years, this facility uses the Housing First concept to address the needs of homeless individuals.
+Promise House, developed by Triple C Housing, is a 2-story, 10-unit building, that provides housing to recently homeless individuals.
+Additionally, it provides its residents with support services to prevent a reoccurrence of their homelessness.
+The City supported the project with $608,593 from its HOME Program.
+Pursuant to Middlesex County’s Plan to End Homelessness in 10 Years, this facility uses the Housing First concept to address the needs of homeless individuals.
 This strategy views homelessness as a symptom of other issues.
 The goal of Housing First is to provide the homeless with immediate housing and then provide them the services they need to address the causes of their homelessness.
-The City is supporting the project with $608,593 from its HOME Program.

 - Women Aware rehabilitated three (3) rental units, to house low and very low income families that constitute the affordable housing development.
 The building will provide supportive needs housing for victims of domestic violence and their families in order to assist these women and their families to maintain self-sufficient lives.
 The City supported the project $114,601 from its HOME Program.

 - The Reformed Church of Highland Park Affordable Housing Corporation rehabilitated two houses on Redmond Street for supportive needs housing for the chronically homeless population.
 The City supported each house with $140,000 from its HOME Program.